-Drama students may have experiences which will lead them to reflect on the creative process, make connections to their own lives, and collaborate with peers while creating performance pieces.
+Drama students may have experiences which will lead them to reflect on the creative process, make connections to their own lives, respect one another and collaborate with peers while creating performance pieces.
 We practise telling our stories and the stories of people who are different from us.
 We practise giving constructive feedback, being a respectful audience and having fun.

-.Drama 8 is an introductory creative drama course.
-It is a course in developmental drama that also includes in-class performances.
+Drama 8 is an introductory creative drama course.
+It is a course in developmental drama rather than a course in theatre/performance.

-Drama 9/10 If you took Drama 8, you will continue to develop your skills and if you are new to Drama, you will find that Drama 9/10 is a good place to start.
+Drama 9 If you took Drama 8, you will continue to develop your skills and if you are new to Drama, you will find that Drama 9 is a good place to start.

-Drama 11 and 12 are experiential courses where students learn acting skills and have performance experiences in a supportive and diverse community.
+Acting 10, 11 and 12 are experiential courses where students learn acting skills and have performance experiences in a supportive and diverse community.

-Directing and Scriptwriting 11 & 12
+Directing and Scriptwriting 11 (Choose Direct or Write)

-Theatre Production 10/11/12
+Theatre Performance/Theatre Production 9/10/11/12

-please note: In order to have an opportunity to perform in the school play, you need to be registered in another Drama Course as well.
+(Requires teacher’s recommendation.
+When you sign up for this course, please get an application form from Ms MacLean) please note: In order to have an opportunity to perform in the school play, you need to be registered in another Drama Course as well.
 Some exceptions may be made in special circumstances.

 The members of this class will be the members of Moscrop’s Theatre Company.
 The class will happen outside of the regular school schedule but each student will be required to attend at least as many hours as they would for a course inside of the regular schedule.
 The time will be arranged according to the needs of the production schedule.
 The main focus of the class is to produce the annual school play over the course of the academic year as well as some smaller public performance offerings.
 Possible productions include: comedy, drama, satire, parody, story theatre, dance-drama, and plays with live music.
 The nature and style of the production will be heavily influenced by who is in the Company during each school year.